-Any variety of row and pull exercise will work the upper back muscles.
+Any variety of row and pull exercises will work the upper back muscles.

 3. Reposition the shoulders.

-Elbow curls, arm circles?and so-called "cats and dogs" exercises will help reposition the shoulders.
-To complete an elbow curl, stand against a wall with your feet forward, hip-wodth apart.
+Elbow curls, arm circles and so-called "cats and dogs" exercises will help reposition the shoulders.
+To complete an elbow curl, stand against a wall with your feet forward, hip-width apart.
 Curl your fingers, almost, but not quite into a ball, and put the knuckes on your temples with thumbs pointing down.